-Guiding questions for students This year, the Buckeye Book Community reading selection is The Other Wes Moore by Wes Moore.
-We hope you enjoy your copy!
+Guiding questions for students (adapted from Penguin Random House) We hope you enjoy your copy of this year's Buckeye Book Community reading selection.
 As you read, use the following questions to help you apply the themes of the book to your transition to college and your first year at Ohio State.
 When you return to campus, be prepared to start conversations and make connections with other first-year students who share the experience of the Buckeye Book Community.

 Stevenson remembers his grandmother telling him, “You can’t understand most of the important things from a distance, Bryan.
 You have to get close.”
 How do we see the author getting close to issues of punishment and mass incarceration?
 As you begin your first year at Ohio State, how will you get close to the issues that are most important to you?

 Stevenson shared several examples of low-income individuals and/or people of color in difficult circumstances being presumed guilty before presenting their cases.
 Do you think race and class should factor into a court case?
 How about in a college admissions process or decisions about scholarships or financial aid?